ministryofjustice/wp-ppj/README.md

 * It uses static HTML and Vue.js.
 * It has only been styled for mobile device use.

+## Refactoring
+Rename $main-mobile-spacing to $common-spacing
+Change $common-spacing to 1rem

 ## Go live tasks
 * minify js
 * convert vue from development to production